ashleybaxter/iamashley/_posts/2017-03-14-what-does-validation-look-like.markdown

 layout: post
 title:  "What Does Validation Look Like?"
 date:   2017-03-14
-banner_image: validation.png
+featured_image: assets/images/posts/validation.png
-tags: [business, jack]
+tags: [business, with-jack]
 ---

 As <a href="https://withjack.co.uk">With Jack</a> has been live for 6+ months, this is a question I've been exploring.

 Whenever people ask, <em>"How's Jack going?"</em>, I'm never sure what to respond with.
 Do I tell them how many customers I have?
 Focus on the conversion rate?
-Or do I be upfront and say <em>"It's going well, but it's still not supporting me yet"</em>?
+Or do I be upfront and say <em>"It's going well, but it's not yet supporting me full-time"</em>?

 Depending on who's asking I'll say a mixture of those things. <em>"It's going well.
 We have 73 customers and are growing every week, but it's hit a plateau.
 We have a conversion rate of 25%, but it's volume we're lacking."</em>